-Case Study – The Art Of Negotiation
+Case Study – The Art Of Legal Negotiation

 Often cases come down to a horse trade about the settlement sum.
 This is the point at which all the detail of the legal argument is swept aside, and the parties agree that they want to settle by one party paying the other a sum of money, but what sum?

-This negotiation can be particularly tricky where the parties know each other well because they can guess the strategies each other will use and the strengths and weaknesses of their opponent.
+This legal negotiation can be particularly tricky where the parties know each other well because they can guess the strategies each other will use and the strengths and weaknesses of their opponent.

 This was exactly the situation we faced in a dispute between two business parties.
 The resolution of the dispute was for our client to buy his co-director out.
 Our client was the classic ‘I’ll meet you halfway’ negotiator and the co-director knew it.